Ivy Nile: Raw (2023–present)

 On the November 6 show of Raw, the Creed Brothers and Nile officially signed for the Raw brand.
 Nile participated in a battle royal for a Women's World Championship match at Survivor Series.
 Nile eliminated Kayden Carter, Katana Chance and Natalya and survived as the final 4 participants but was eliminated by an already eliminated Nia Jax.
 On the November 20 show of Raw, Nile teamed up with Alpha Academy's Maxxine Dupri in a fatal four-way tag team match for a WWE Women's Tag Team Championship match in a losing effort.
 On the December 11 show of Raw, Nile accompanied Dupri in a non-title match against Women's World Champion Rhea Ripley.
 Ripley won by submission and did not release the hold until Nile entered the ring and both women stared each other down.
 Ripley vowed to make an example out of Nile, agreeing to put the Women's World Championship on the line against Nile at Raw: Day 1 but Nile lost to Ripley for the title in her main roster debut match.
 Nile debuted in the Royal Rumble match in the titular event, entering as the number 8 and was eliminated by Nia Jax.

 At Night 2 of the 2024 WWE Draft, Nile and The Creed Brothers were drafted to the Raw brand in the bonus draft.
 Back in April 2024 at NXT Stand & Deliver, NXT general manager Ava revealed the newly created NXT Women's North American Championship, and Nile went through as one of the top 12 participants from the preliminary combine to compete for a spot in the six-woman ladder match to crown the inaugural champion at NXT Battleground.
 On the May 14 episode of NXT, The Meta-Four's Lash Legend defeated Nile to qualify for a spot at NXT Battleground.
 On the August 12 episode of Raw, Nile attacked Dupri to officially join American Made, turning heel for the first time since 2022.
 In May 2025, Nile participated and won the Women's Speed Championship #1 Contender's Tournament, but she failed to win the championship from Sol Ruca.

 Other media

-Ivy Nile made her video game debut in WWE 2K23 as a downloadable character as part of the Race To NXT Pack and appeared on the main game of WWE 2K24.
+Ivy Nile made her video game debut in WWE 2K23 as a downloadable character as part of the Race To NXT Pack and appeared on the main game of WWE 2K24, WWE 2K25 and WWE 2K26.